 Each person contact a minimum of twenty people on their Address list, in turn ask each of those to do likewise.
 Then in three days, all people in The United States of America will have the Message.
 This is one proposal that really should be passed around.

-Analysis: While the idea of a "28th Amendment to the U.S. Constitution" may sound good in principle to many Americans, and there is some historical truth to the claim that Congress has occasionally exempted itself from laws that apply to the rest of us, the argument outlined above is largely outdated and inaccurate.
+Analysis: While the idea of a 28th Amendment to the U.S. Constitution may indeed be one "whose time has come," and there's some historical truth to the claim that Congress has sometimes exempted itself from laws that apply to the rest of us, the argument outlined above is largely based on inaccurate and outdated information.

 Ever since the passage of the Congressional Accountability Act in 1995 Congress has been answerable to the same civil rights and equal employment regulations that pertain to private businesses.
 Further alleged disparities, such as those having to do with Congressional retirement provisions and health care coverage, are misrepresented above as well.
 We'll consider the issues one by one.